glowing-bear/glowing-bear/README.md

 Running the tests
 ^^^^^^^^^^^^^^^^^
 Glowing Bear uses Karma and Jasmine to run its unit tests.
-To run the tests locally, you will first need to install `npm` and `bower` on your machine.
+To run the tests locally, you will first need to install `npm` on your machine.
+Check out the wonderful [nvm](https://github.com/creationix/nvm) if you don't know it already, it's highly recommended.

-Once this is done, you will need to retrieve the necessary packages for testing Glowing-Bear:
+Once this is done, you will need to retrieve the necessary packages for testing Glowing-Bear (first, you might want to use `npm link` on any packages you have already installed globally):

 `$ npm install`